GermanBrainRot/Project-Galileo/README.md

 - do not scorn them just so they can go and build Trotskyist cult followings and claim they are the underdog seeking honest debate only to find closed doors.
 Do *not* make that claim come true.
 - do not address their deceptions *solely* behind the doors of peer review which are closed to everyday people since they are not technically versed enough to understand all the nuances.
 - do not address their deceptions *solely* through reaction videos or other popular commentary, as you are just building your own cult following and the followers of the liars will never even click on your videos.
 - instead, enter the arena of public debate with them.
-This *does* mean that you need to steelman their argument first so you know how to refute it correctly, and it does mean that you may get hit with some subtleties that you yourself have overlooked.
+This *does* mean that you need to steelman their argument first so you know how to refute it *correctly*, and it does mean that you may get hit with some subtleties that you yourself have overlooked.
   I know, I know: the *horror* that you could *learn* something from the bad guys!
-But it is the only way.
+But it is the *only* way.
 Here and there, you may actually find true surprises about a gigantic incorrect assumption that you have never examined.
   It also means that you need mastery not only of science, but of social skills - and this is hard.
-But this is the court of public opinion is the only place where truth ever *could* be established, if only there was real communication rather than echo chambers.
+But the court of public opinion is the only place where truth ever *could* be established, if only there was real communication rather than echo chambers.
 If you fumble it and truth loses, well then at least you tried to do something meaningful and you can learn and do better!
 Do not run from the hard work.
+In the long run, truth *will* win!
+But *how* it will win and how long it takes depends on our collective skills in *fighting* for the truth - *including* the extremely uncomfortable work of critically examining our own contribution to the problem.

+In short: what I ask people to do is to *actually* commit to public debates.
+However, this does *not* mean that I agree with the traditional western debate setup.
+If we politely treat the protagonists of a debate fairly so as to not hurt their feelings, we are treating truth extremely unfairly.
+Giving completely nonsensical opinions equal attention as well researched opinions amounts to criminal disregard for truth.

+We should, therefore, proceed from Mao's take on freedom of opinion: no investigation, no right to speak!

+But how does this rhyme with my proposal that we must do public debates?
+Isn't this *already* giving the enemy space to spread his bullshit?
+Well, no. *Not* engaging in public debate gives them *far more* space!
+Therefore, we must apply this lesson *per debate*.
+Do *not* let the enemy filibuster.
+If it is clear that they are stretching what they have to say just so their flawed argument gets extra space, *dare to be rude*.
+Interrupt them and use the reaction of the audience as your cue whether you are right to interrupt.
+In a sufficiently broad audience, the people do surprisingly well in judging this!

+Conversely, how do we prevent that "no investigation, no right to speak" leads to someone with titles and stuff to abuse his authority?
+Well, once again public opinion does the trick!
+An audience who *knows* about the logical flaw of appeal to authority *will* not reward such bad faith.

 But apropos court of public opinion:
 Historical precedent suggests that the people themselves must force the issue and (politely) bully the popular researchers they follow into real engagement.
 I have mapped four groups among the academics, and you can help by expanding it:

-- The well meaning ones who unfortunately have developed resentment against the “stupid people”.
+- The well meaning ones who unfortunately have developed resentment against the “stupid commoners“.
 Shake them up!
 Be polite, and if they cut you down, step back and come back with fellow travellers.
 Refine your approach as you go.
 Force them to live up to the standards their ancestors set.
 - The black sheep who claim to hold the truth and who claim they are just as excluded as you are.
 Do nothing, kick the cavalry into action.
 They will expose who is just a fraud and who might even be *paid* to lie.
-- Genuinely competent dissidents, raw gems that only wait to be polished.
+- Genuinely competent dissidents, raw and rare gems that only wait to be polished.
 Seek them out and learn from them.
 Importantly, learn to *distinguish* these from the former.
 - Bureaucratic formalists who will, as this process starts to run wild, start to push back against the intrusions of the people into the holy halls of science.
 Eventually, they must be reformed or cast out of academia.

 But notice something interesting about the frauds: they do seem to fall into two subcategories!
 The confused ones, and the paid ones.

 Let us now test if *YOU* are among the confused ones.

 Yes!
 That is right.
+Did I mention already that this text might be uncomfortable?
+It will only become *more* uncomfortable now.

-This text has LIED to you about its true nature!
-If you think this test is some weird superposition of a Zizekian pop philosophy lecture and some genuinely groundbreaking physical speculation in the raw that I should have polished more, then you are profoundly mistaken.
+In fact, this text has LIED to you about its true nature!
+If you think this text is some weird superposition of a Zizekian pop philosophy lecture and some genuinely groundbreaking physical speculation in the raw that I should have polished more, then you are *profoundly* mistaken.
 All that has happened is that the text has succeeded in deceiving you - but according to the Shia God, that does *not* make it repulsive in the eyes of The Lord, as the lie was spoken in service of a holy mission.

 I am not come to bring peace, I am come to bring the sword.
 In the good old Engelsian tradition, this piece of work is a philosophical siege weapon, and all the insights you have gained so far were only the cheese in the trap.
 You are so predictable, fool!
 To me as a German materialist hegelian, philosophy is not idle speculation, it is dead serious.
 In fact, to me, philosophy is WAR.

-Now, I have taken your intellect as a hostage, and the true meaning of the scripture is about to reveal itself to you.
+Now that I have taken your intellect as a hostage, the true meaning of the scripture is about to reveal itself to you.
 But only if you are insane enough to find my way of saying things irresistible rather than over the top and repulsive.
-You who yearn to break out of the dark night of ignorance, whose blood is red and who have a pure heart of gold - you whose soul is thirsty for Absolute Knowledge, leave your sanity behind and be reborn!
+You who yearn to break out of the dark night of ignorance, you whose blood is still red and who have a pure heart of gold - you whose soul is thirsty for Absolute Knowledge, leave your sanity behind and be reborn!
 And those who are not, leave yourselves behind and get lost.

 ![](EngelsZerg.png)